Book Review: A Retrograde Shakespearean Shout-Out

 Shakespearean is at its best when it is dealing with concrete historical matters, chronicling how Shakespeare survived in a treacherous period.
 Interesting sections on the fortunes of the Earl of Essex and the Gunpowder Plot of 1605 provide an astute look at the ways that the Bard changed as an artist as he grew closer to court power and became a burgher.
 Still, even some of the volume’s speculation about the past falls short, with potted stuff about Shakespeare’s competition with Christopher Marlowe and the Bard’s reception in America.
 McCrum is also a bit gullible.
 He visits the Folger Shakespeare Library in Washington D.C. and accepts what he is told by a higher-up: “… especially in troubled times, members of Congress increase their visits to the Folger — ‘They feel that Shakespeare is somehow part of their story.'”
 Increase?
-Jim Jordan rolling up his sleeves to Julius Caesar about the ‘deep state?’
+Jim Jordan rolling up his sleeves to think long and hard about the ‘deep state’ as he thumbs through Julius Caesar?
 I don’t buy it … I want the names of the solons who regularly thumb through the First Folio.

 McCrum tells us that he is a member of a long-standing Shakespeare lovers club, all-male until recently.
 Is it any surprise that the group’s favorite directors are all men (Deborah Warner anyone?
 Her 1989 RSC staging of Titus Andronicus was terrific.)
 As for the guys’ critical smarts, I have my reservations.
 At one point, we hear that the crew was struck agog when it heard Derek Jacobi’s King Lear whisper the line “Blow, winds, and crack your cheeks!
 Rage, blow!
 You cataracts and hurricanoes, spout.”
 Of course, cutting against audience expectations is a venerable actor’s trick — Laurence Olivier was a master at lowering the volume so audiences were forced to lean in.
 It is a valuable lesson about modulation that those who think they must celebrate Shakespeare by cracking their cheeks would do well to heed.